Farming/Frequently Asked Questions

 Animal Health

-The Animal Health Plan is submitted as part of the application process and must be updated annually.
-The plan should identify all significant livestock pest and disease problems that you may face and outline how you intend to prevent their occurrence.
+An Animal Health Plan is submitted as part of the application process and is valid for 5 years, It must be updated annually to ensure it is fit for purpose.
+The plan should identify all significant livestock pest and disease problems that you may face on a yearly basis and outline how you intend to prevent their occurrence.
 The plan also needs to identify the treatments that will be used if problems occur, and your procedures to improve overall herd health and reduce reliance on veterinary treatments.
 The plan must be signed off by your vet and be available at your organic inspection.
 An Animal Health Plan template is available here.

 Minerals buckets, licks and boluses are allowed once they meet the following requirements:

-• not contain any GMOs (genetically modified organisms)
+• Do not contain any GMOs (genetically modified organisms)

-• indicated in an up-to-date Animal Health Plan
+• Are a part of your up-to-date Animal Health Plan

-• justified through a veterinary letter, blood analysis or forage analysis
+• Must be justified through a veterinary letter, blood analysis or forage analysis

 Straight minerals are preferred.
 If the minerals contain molasses, you must seek permission from the Irish Organic Association before use.

-Good livestock management including grazing management and pasture rotation is recommended.
+Good livestock management, including grazing management and pasture rotation, is recommended.
 Grazing priority should be given to young stock.
 It is also good practice to rotate cattle with other livestock and forage areas.
-Allowing calves to develop immunity and build up resistance is encouraged in organic farming.
-Mixed grazing of cattle and sheep is another approach to consider to help dilute worm burdens.
+Allowing young stock to develop immunity and build up resistance is encouraged in organic farming.
+Mixed grazing of cattle and sheep is another approach to consider to help reduce worm burdens.

-In order to limit animal distress and illness, animals for meat production can receive 1 course of treatment in a 12-month period.
+In individual cases where animals are sick, antibiotics can be used if authorised by a vet to limit animal distress and illness.
+However, there are limitations; animals for meat production can receive 1 course of treatment in a 12-month period.
 Animals for breeding can receive 2 courses of treatment in a 12-month period.
 Animals for milk production can receive 2 courses of treatment for mastitis within a 12-month period.
-In all cases where the above is exceeded the animal must either be sold non-organically
+In all cases where the above is exceeded the animal must be sold non-organically.

-Dips and spot on are allowed, however any products containing organophosphates are strictly prohibited.
+Dips are allowed, however, any products containing organophosphates are strictly prohibited, but there are alternative dips available for use which do not contain organophosphates.
 Contact the Irish Organic Association for more information on products that you wish to use.

 tillage